The Engineering Profession

 This is a title awarded by FEANI (Fédération Européene d’Associations Nationale d’Ingénieurs) to applicants that are first vetted by national committees of FEANI member associations, NMC, and then brought in front of a central FEANI Board known as the EMC (European Monitoring Committee).
 There are precise rules for award.
 In practice many countries do not agree with all the conditions, and in some countries the award is simply not given.
 This applies particularly in Italy, and other Southern Region countries.

-The Chamber has close collaboration with FEANI.
-It participates actively in the annual general meeting of FEANI.
+The Chamber has close collaboration with FEANI and it participates actively in the annual business meetings of FEANI.

 It is important to note that the Eur.
 Ing. title is not an alternative to the warrant.
 The title has to be included after the person’s name (post-nominal).
 This is contrary to the “Inġ.” title which is pre-nominal.